-To be sure that all taxpayers pay their fair share of taxes, the law provides penalties if you do not file returns or pay taxes as required.
+To be sure that all taxpayers pay their fair share of taxes, the law provides penalties for not filing returns or paying taxes as required.
 Criminal penalties may be imposed for willful failure to file, tax evasion, or making a false statement.